Lavanya2k4/CAN_Automation_Dash_Board/README.md

 **Description**

-1.This project is implemented using CAN protocol to communicate between two ECUs.
+1.This project is implemented using CAN protocol to communicate between three ECUs.

-2.One ECU works as a sensor node and sends vehicle parameters like speed, RPM, and gear and Indicator.
+2.ECU1 and ECU2 works as a sensor node and sends vehicle parameters like speed, RPM, and gear and Indicator.

-3.Second ECU works as dashboard node and receives CAN data.
+3.ECU3 works as dashboard node and receives CAN data.

 4.Dashboard displays the received information on Seven Segment Display / CLCD.